earthly/earthly/docs/guides/satellites.md

 * Speeding up CI builds in sandboxed CI environments such as GitHub Actions, GitLab, CircleCI, and others.
 Most CI build times are improved by 20-80% via Satellites.
 * Executing builds on AMD64/Intel architecture natively when working from an Apple Silicon machine (Apple M1/M2).
-* Sharing compute and cache with coworkers.
+* Sharing compute and cache with coworkers or with the CI.
 * Benefiting from high-bandwidth internet access from the satellite, thus allowing for fast downloads of dependencies and fast pushes for deployments.
 This is particularly useful if operating from a location with slow internet.
 * Using Earthly in environments where privileged access or docker-in-docker are not supported.